matkoniecz/UnNetHackPlus/Home.md

 http://tvtropes.org/pmwiki/pmwiki.php/Main/TomeOfEldritchLore
 http://tvtropes.org/pmwiki/pmwiki.php/Main/AlienKudzu

-"Once upon a midnight dreary, while I pondered, weak and weary, Over many a quaint and curious volume of forgotten lore..."
+* "Once upon a midnight dreary, while I pondered, weak and weary, Over many a quaint and curious volume of forgotten lore..." — Edgar Allan Poe, The Raven
-— Edgar Allan Poe, The Raven
+* "I can see you...
 * Beware of Dreams come true!
 * investigate SCORE_ON_BOTL
 * "checking whether to enable" in configure + autoconf.h + autoconf.hin